 Christopher H. Clark is an Assistant Professor in the department of Teaching, Leadership, and Professional Practice.
 His research integrates understandings from the fields of education research and politcal psychology in order to study how teachers and students think about politics, civic life, and media.
-His work has appeared in journals such as Educational Researcher, Theory and Research in Social Education, and Democracy and Education.
+His work has appeared in journals such as Educational Researcher, Harvard Educational Review, Theory & Research in Social Education, and Democracy and Education.

 Social Studies Education

 Clark, C. H., Schmeichel, M. & Garrett, H. J. (2021).
 How social studies teachers choose resources for current events instruction.
 Harvard Educational Review, 91(1), 5-37.

 Clark, C. H., Schmeichel, M., & Garret, H. J. (2020) Social studies teacher perceptions of news source credibility.
 Educational Researcher 49(4), 262-272.

 Clark, C. H. (2018).
 The impact of student partisan identity over the course of an online controversial issue discussion.
 Democracy and Education, 26 (2), Article 1.

 Knowles, R. T., & Clark, C. H. (2018).
 How common is the common good?
 Moving beyond idealistic notions of deliberative democracy in education.
 Teaching and Teacher Education, 71, 12–23.